 There are also many other organizations that are devoted to helping parents learn how they can protect the legal rights of their children.
 For example, the NVIC has a fantastic state-by-state guide to help.
 You can find that here.

 Regardless of your opinion of vaccines, I don’t think anyone thinks it’s morally acceptable to lie to parents.
 That is just what schools, health departments and newspapers all over the country are doing when they declare “No Shots, No School!”
 For example:

 Let’s take my state: Michigan.
-We have exemptions for medical, religious and philosophical reasons.
+Michigan has exemptions for medical, religious and philosophical reasons.

-So, let’s pretend I am a normal mom, trying to decide if I should vaccinate and my child’s pediatrician tells me that I have to get certain vaccines in order to get into school.
+So, let’s pretend I am a normal mom from Michigan, trying to decide if I should vaccinate and my child’s pediatrician tells me that I have to get certain vaccines in order to get into school.
 I would go to the state website and check for myself.
 So, let’s say I did that search.
 I’d end up here:

 Then, I’d skim for the rules.
 “Oh yes!
 There!
 Immunization School and Childcare/Preschool Rules!”
 Then I’d click through, and get to this page:

 Clear as day, there’s a link to the 2012-2013 School Year Immunization Rules.
 Certainly, if I click there, it will make mention of the exemption possibility.
 Right?

 So, you see, it’d be really easy to think that I had no choice in the matter.
 Even though in my state, I have a great deal of LEGALLY PROTECTED rights when it comes to vaccination.